actswartz/ansible/TUES/06 vault.md

 You should see the banner configured by Ansible.

 **Explanation:**
-This confirms that credentials stored in the encrypted vault worked, even though they were never exposed.
+This confirms the encrypted credentials worked and Ansible successfully applied the config.

 ---

 ## Stretch Task – Vault Rekey (Password Rotation)

-Rotate the vault password without retyping the file contents:
+Change the vault password without retyping its contents:

 ```bash
 ansible-vault rekey vault.yml
 ```

-You’ll be prompted for the **old password** (`cisco`), then a **new password**.
+You’ll be prompted for the **old password** (`cisco`) and then a **new password**.

 **Explanation:**
-Rekeying is like rotating your secrets.
-In production, teams might change vault passwords regularly to reduce risk.
+Rekeying = rotating secrets.
+In production, teams regularly rotate vault passwords to reduce security risk.

 ---